 Good for mothers who had a C-section or have large breasts.
 Hold your baby at your side at the level of your nipple and facing up.
 Hold the back of your baby's neck with your palm.
 Your baby will be tucked under your arm.

 Side-Lying

 Good for mothers who had a C-section.
 Lie on your side with your baby facing you.
 Your baby should be in a straight line.
+Be careful to stay awake for safety

 Cradle Hold